 As educators, Falk College faculty and staff are focused on students’ academic programs and set high expectations for them in the classroom and community.
 Many attributes make Falk College unique, including:

 Students in all Falk College academic programs have the opportunity to conduct research working with faculty mentors.

 Students benefit from Falk College’s numerous long-term relationships with national and Central New York-area agencies and businesses by gaining hands-on learning through internships and field placements, making them job-ready upon graduation.
 Graduate students are eligible to join Syracuse University’s Future Professoriate Program that provides structured professional development experience for aspiring faculty.

 Members of Falk College faculty have tremendous connections in their respective fields; consequently, students benefit from these connections through internship/job placement opportunities, one-on-one career guidance, and guest lectures on campus.

 Mission and Goals

 Falk College is committed to improving the health and well-being of individuals of all ages, their families, and their communities through scholarship, practice, civic engagement, advocacy, and entrepreneurial leadership within the framework of principles of social justice.
-Falk College brings together a rich history of academic programs whose signatures of social responsibility and justice join new and evolving majors reflective of educating global citizens whose leadership changes the places and people where they live and work.
+This is an exciting time at Falk College as our traditional academic programs that focus on social responsibility and justice are merging with new and evolving majors reflective of educating global citizens whose leadershiop changes the people and places where they live and work.